Dipolar tidal effects in gravitational waves from scalarized black hole binary inspirals in quadratic gravity: Post-Newtonian, small coupling, and tidal approximations for the binary dynamics

 where $m_A^0$ denotes the leading-order coefficient, which we will match with the BH mass in Sec.~\ref{sec:Lovenumber}.
 The so-called \textit{sensitivity} parameter $\alpha_A^0$ measures the coupling of the skeletonized BH to the background scalar field and is defined by

 We will relate these parameters to the scalar charge in Sec.~\ref{sec:Lovenumber}.

 With the above ansatz and approximations, we expand the equations of motion and solve for the expansion coefficients order by order in $1/c$.
 This results in solutions for the fields $U$, $g_i$ and $\varphi$ in the near-zone, where the PN expansion is valid, as discussed in Sec.~\ref{scales}.
-Appendix~\ref{PNEoM} contains the explicit derivations of the fields up to first order in the PN expansion, which show that the tidal contributions to the field equations (i.e., $T^{\rm tid}_{\mu\nu}$ and $\bar{\delta}S_{\rm tid}$) do not contribute to the fields at this PN order; see also Sec.~II E in~\cite{Bini:2012gu} for a related discussion.
+We reproduced the expressions for the near zone fields as found in \cite{Julie:2019sab, Julie:2019erratum} and we refer to their Appendix D for the explicit derivation.
 The solutions have the leading-order behavior

 These solutions are valid in the region of the orbital scales, in the near zone~\cite{Pati:2000vt}.
 Using these solutions, Ref.~\cite{Julie:2019sab} constructed the effective PN Lagrangian for the dynamics of a binary system.
 Below, we discuss the modifications to the Lagrangian due to the tidal effects.